damianhakert/damianhakert.github.io/source/strategy/index.html.md

 7. Monthly incentive for the whole company ($100 dinner) if we make our sales goal.
 DONE

 ## People Operations 2016

+1. Quickly onboard new team members and contributors.

 1. Include goals and promotion criteria in all job descriptions.